 First things first: let’s address the question: How much can worms eat?
 While a worm can eat as much as their own weight a day, remember: they eat bedding too.
-Other than that, Only a well-established bin would have that waste-processing capacity.
-The most effective way to prevent overfeeding is to feed them half of their body weight in different areas of the bin.
+Plus, their consumption also depends on the conditions they’re in.
+Instead, feed them moderately in different areas of the bin.
 For example, rotate feeding in pockets: the four corners, then the middle.
 Only feed the same area once all the food is gone.

 How could overfeeding cause problems?

 Overfeeding can trigger processes which produce chemicals toxic to worms, causing them to escape or die.
 If that doesn’t happen, your worm bin is likely to smell, and possibly attract pests.
 With this, it’s better to err on the side of feeding less vs. feeding more.

 It’s almost impossible to underfeed your worms.
 In fact, when there is any sort of problem, we recommend you stop feeding them for about a week, and the worms will be completely fine.
 Since overfeeding is much more dangerous than underfeeding, always err on the side of caution and feed less, rather than more.

 The best way to prevent overfeeding is to simply err on the side of caution.
 Worms are very tolerant of low-food situations, and can quickly bounce back from underfeeding.
 On the other hand, overfeeding causes more problems in the long-run.
 With this, feed less than you think your worms can consume, then slowly build up from there.